kiril-gichevski/password-generator/README.md

     HandlerFunc http.HandlerFunc
 }
 ```
-where the name, method and pattern can be defined.
+where the name, method, pattern and the handler function itself can be defined.
 It is completely flexible to extend.

 ### handlers.go
 The handlers file contains all the handlers needed for the API.